 - Define a method for prioritization

-- Start with a complete overview of the projects
+- Start with a complete overview of running projects

-- Compare new projects to the remaining capacity and budgets available
+- Compare the planning of new projects with the remaining capacity and budget available

-- Use a regulated closure process for your projects
+- Close projects with a regulated project closure process

 Is there anything you feel we have missed?
-What are your experiences in project portfolio management?
+What has been your experience with project portfolio management?
 We look forward to receiving your comments.